PY7PB4 - Research Project and Critical Skills (2018/19)

 • Making use of supervision

-• Understanding the relationship between theory, practice and research
+• Understanding the relationship between psychological theory, practice and research

-• Understanding the nature and function of the literature review in the research process
+• Understanding the nature and function of a critical literature review

 • Core skills in carrying out a critical literature review